 Energy is essential to our business.
-Understanding how it is used and the associated greenhouse gas emissions produced is key to reducing the organisation’s impact on the environment and ensuring our ability to transition to a low carbon economy.
+Understanding how we use it, and the greenhouse gas emissions produced, is key to reducing the organisation’s environmental impact.
+This also ensures our ability to transition to a low carbon economy.

 Our emissions profile

 The greatest source of emissions are our cattle production activities at Killara Feedlot.
 Other main sources of greenhouse gas emissions are:

 - fuel (primarily diesel), used to power our fleet vehicles, forklifts and other machinery.

 A full breakdown is shown in the graph opposite.

 - 100 per cent renewable electricity in all Australian sites by 2025

 - 50 per cent reduction in Scope 1 and 2 emissions intensity (tCO2e/$m revenue) by 2030, against a baseline year of 2021 (subject to commercially viable technology being available to address feedlot cattle emissions)

 - Net zero Scope 1 and 2 emissions by 2050.

 These targets apply to the sites over which Elders has operational control1, and based on our financial year, ending on 30 September.